Polymatio/ARKS-ID-Card/README.md

 ## Optimization

 Create a database for users to add their save ARKS ID Card in the website.
-Build an API to counter-measure illegal activities in the website database.
 Custom background color for ARKS ID Cards.
 Better visuals on smaller mobile devices.
+Better image download quaility for the ARKS Card.